Quick answer

 The complexity of modern business decisions is outpacing the capabilities of traditional business intelligence tools.
-This is why it is high time for businesses to embrace artificial intelligence (AI) and leverage its full potential, especially given that, of the 78% of organizations that use AI in at least one business function, only 11% achieved to scale it across the enterprise.
+This is why it is high time for businesses to embrace artificial intelligence (AI) and leverage its full potential, especially given that, of the 78% of organizations that use AI in at least one business function, only 11% achieved to scale it across the enterprise, highlighting the challenge of deploying AI effectively at scale.

-When leaders are drowning in analytics without the clarity to act, an artificial intelligence decision support system (AI DSS) allows them to move beyond descriptive dashboards to predictive and prescriptive insights.
+When human decision-making is hampered by analytics overload without the clarity to act, an artificial intelligence decision support system (AI DSS) allows them to move beyond descriptive dashboards to predictive and prescriptive insights.
 In this article, we explore why these new AI-powered decision systems disrupt industries.

 Decision Support System and Artificial Intelligence: Definition and Difference